 CONVENTIONAL DESIGN DEVELOPMENT: A subdivision or land development designed at the regulated dwelling unit density where individual lot reduction is not permitted.

 COUNTY: The County of Carbon, Commonwealth of Pennsylvania.

-CROSSWALK OR INTERIOR WALK: A right-of-way or easement for pedestrian travel across or within a block.
+CROSSWALK OR INTERIOR WALK: An area for pedestrian travel across or within a block.

-CUL-DE-SAC: See Street.
+CUL-DE-SAC: See street.